 For Father's Day, you decide to build your dad a birdhouse.
-You know how much he loves birds and you'd rather do that than be his golf caddy for the millionth time.
-(Seriously, how many times can he all you "champ" in one day?)
+You know how much he loves birds, and you'd rather do that than be his golf caddy for the millionth time.
+(Seriously, how many times can he call you "champ" in one day?)
 You decide that roof of the birdhouse will be a square pyramid because it's the easiest.
 The slant height of the roof is 10 inches and each side of the square is 8 inches.
 How much wood in square inches will you need to make the roof?

 Well, we can start with our lateral area formula.

 The perimeter of the square base is 8 + 8 + 8 + 8 = 32 inches.
 The slant height that you want for the roof is 10 inches.